input-output-hk/catalyst-core/book/src/core-ledger-doc/advanced/03_starting_genesis_praos_blockchain.md

 ### Starting the node

-Now, to start the node and be able to generate new blocks, you have to put your pool's private keys and id in a file and start the node with the `--secret filename` parameter.
+Now, to start the node and be able to generate new blocks, you have to put your pool's private keys and id in a file.
+Then start the node with the `--secret filename` parameter.

 ---